 The exact hourly rate is agreed upon by the Veteran and agency prior to starting care.

-If you're wondering how to get Aid and Attendance approval, there are several companies that can help Veterans gain access to this benefit and assist home care agencies find A&A eligible clients.
+If you're wondering how to get Aid and Attendance approval, there are several companies that can help Veterans gain access to this benefit and assist home care agencies find eligible Aid and Attendance clients.
 Examples of this are Aidandattendance.com, VetAssist, Veteran Care Coordination, and the Care Planning Institute.

 Side-by-Side Comparison: CCN vs. A&A